ROWENA SCOTNEY

 Superfine Merino through handmade papers

 These are so delicate, with superfine wool, that if I breathe too closely when making them the fibres/lines move and a leg changes, an expression alters dramatically.
-They highlight to me the contrast between bold definition and fragility, being altered/ blown away so easily...existing then not, with a breath.

 I have sold to many happy customers.
 They will be sent mounted, backed and wrapped.
 Please contact me for further details.

-Beautiful handmade cards are also available!
+Beautiful handmade cards are also available

 A process of creating print originals using Textile Artists Paper, Fair Trade Mitsumata Nepalese paper and Rag & Cotton papers